This week’s emphasis is on the “D” for Development as we go through another round of ARMED aspects of Advancement.

 But no one gave us a phone call to ask to speak with us about increasing the amount we give.
 I’m one of those who recommend not asking individuals engaged with the mission of the organization for specific amounts (since you shoot yourself in the foot either way – you could ask for too much and be laughed at or ask for too little and be told they could have given more), but I do advocate a personal ask over a written one if you really want to increase gift amounts.

-Here’s proof: The college which my youngest attend hired six people three years ago with the specific intent to reach the fund development (note that I don’t even call them “fund raising” anymore) goals the college has set out to achieve.
+Here’s proof: The college which my youngest attend hired six people four years ago with the specific intent to reach the fund development (note that I don’t even call them “fund raising” anymore) goals the college has set out to achieve.
 While these folks have been hired as professionals, there are still phonathon volunteers who are trained to engage those they reach on the phone.
 Standard training for these college students include the instruction to call alumni, parents of alumni, donors and other constituencies and, during the call, ask FOUR TIMES for a contribution.
 Unfortunately, for most people, that can border on badgering.
 As educators, you know the importance of “spaced repetition,” and how it helps in the learning process.
 With development, the same theory applies.
 Would you expect a student to “get it” after you’ve presented new material four times within the first 10 minutes of the class?
 If the person remains on the phone and finally says “yes” after the fourth ask, then there’s even more time spent on the phone to take down all the personal information required.
 Then the phonathon volunteer may ask for a credit card number – which opens up a whole new can of worms, especially in today’s environment of payment security!

 By the way, you may ask why they hired 6 people in 2016.
 I would suspect it was to lay the groundwork (the silent phase) of the $100 million capital campaign that was announced on December 1, 2017.
 This year, my wife and I received a letter from the school asking us to participate.
 “Our participation is vital,” noted the letter…and NOT ONCE did the letter say “Thank you.”
 Guess where the appeal went.

 When I was in a position where I had to make “the ask,” I asked the donor to “prayerfully discern” their gift, since it is something that is between them and their conscience, which is the voice of God, the giver of all good gifts.
-Using the example of the college, their phonathon volunteers have never asked me to prayerfully discern the amount I’d like to give.
+Using the example of the college, their phonathon volunteers (from a Catholic college) have never asked me to prayerfully discern the amount I’d like to give.
 After the “yes” is received, the volunteer’s response is usually, “Great!
 How much would you like to give?”
 Many will usually say $10 (or some other incredibly low amount), and the volunteer will thank them, rather than risking any contribution at all by trying to increase the amount.

 As for my family, perhaps my wife and I don’t meet that level of giving that necessitates a personal conversation or a visit from a member of an organization, which is fine with us.
 There are other organizations with which we are engaged, and those organizations also ask, do good work, and deserve support.